Jainil-Patel1/Crypto-Tracker/README.md

 # Crypto-Tracker
-Crypto Currency Tracker made using react and CoinGecko API
+Crypto Currency Tracker made using ReactJS and CoinGecko API